Pinterest Hidden Image

 Ingredient Notes

-• Old fashioned rolled oats: They can also be labeled as "jumbo oats".
-These are the best for making oatmeal cookies, as they make the cookies nice and chewy.
+• Rolled Oats: Also labeled as jumbo oats or old-fashioned oats.
+These are the best for making oatmeal cookies, making them nice and chewy.

-• Raisins: If you don't like raisins you can easily leave them out and still have incredible vegan oatmeal cookies!
+• Raisins: If you aren´t a fan of raisins you can easily leave them out!
 Try to get juicy plump raisins if you can.

-• Soft brown sugar and granulated sugar: The combination of sugars is key for these vegan oatmeal cookies.
-Brown sugar adds moisture and a slightly caramelized flavor, whereas white sugar creates a crunchy outer shell.
+• Sugar: A combination of soft brown sugar and granulated sugar is key for these vegan oatmeal cookies.
+Brown sugar adds moisture and a slightly caramelized flavor, whereas white sugar gives them crisp edges.

 Pin

-(1) Cream together the vegan butter with the granulated sugar and brown sugar using a handheld mixer in a large mixing bowl or in a stand mixer.
+Step 1: In a large bowl cream the vegan butter with the granulated and brown sugar using an electric mixer in a large mixing bowl or using a stand mixer.

-(2) Add the flax egg and vanilla extract and whisk again until combined.
+Step 2: Add the flax egg and vanilla extract and whisk again until combined with the wet ingredients.

-(3) Add the dry ingredients (flour, baking soda, baking powder, ground cinnamon, and sea salt) to the bowl.
+Step 3: Add the dry ingredients (flour, baking soda, baking powder, ground cinnamon, and sea salt) to the bowl and gently mix with a spatula.

-(5) Add the oat flakes and raisins to the bowl.
+Step 4: Add the oat flakes and raisins and fold until mixed.

-(7) Use an ice cream or cookie scoop to scoop out the dough onto a baking sheet lined with parchment paper and bake until golden.
+Step 5: Use an ice cream or cookie scoop to scoop out the dough onto a prepared baking sheet lined with parchment paper and bake until golden.

 💬 FAQs